GURO GERRY VALIDO - Founder/Chief Instructor

 > Taught Women's Self Defense courses for the Cities of Los Angeles, Glendale, and Burbank;

-> Taught Self Defense courses at the Glendale YMCA, the Heartbeat House in L.A. (now closed), and Edison Elementary School (Glendale, CA).
+> Taught Self Defense courses at the Glendale YMCA, the Heartbeat House in L.A. (now closed), Edison Elementary School (Glendale, CA), and Artistico Dance Studio in L.A.

-This amalgamation known as Cinco Estilos Urban Arnis is a PROGRESSIVE, URBANIZED, LOGICAL, and LIBERATED methodology of movement and mindset.
-Guro Gerry's expression of the Filipino-American Martial Arts is an ever-evolving entity.
-Cinco Estilos exists to create a MANDIRIGMA, or warrior, of the modern world--an empowered human being, physically, mentally, and emotionally.
+In 2026, it was necessary to evolve the system by changing its name to reflect the liberated platform upon which we train.
+MALAYANG LIMA ("Independent/Free Five) represents this concept, and pays tribute to the 5 base methodologies in our system, as well as the 5 sources of knowledge from which we learn.
+We still represent a PROGRESSIVE, URBANIZED, LOGICAL, and LIBERATED approach to our teaching/training.
+Malayang Lima FMA exists to create a MANDIRIGMA, or warrior, of the modern world--an empowered human being, physically, mentally, and emotionally.
 To be empowered in this manner is the only way you have a chance at surviving the threat of a combat situation, and even more importantly, living an empowered life.

 The people and country of the Philippines are no strangers to liberation.
 Liberation from the Spaniards, the Japanese, and Americans are historic examples of this statement.
-CINCO ESTILOS URBAN ARNIS is a LIBERATION from traditional stagnation, political drama, and closed-mindedness.
-CINCO ESTILOS IS ABOUT PROGRESSION!
-A progression, a positive light, and a conduit to train and empower individuals through the beauty and the fighting prowess of the Filipino martial arts (FMA).
+MALAYANG LIMA FMA is a positive light, and a conduit to train and empower individuals through the beauty and the fighting prowess of the Filipino martial arts (FMA).
 We applaud, support, and seek out those masters of FMA who have taken their own paths to cultivate their own flavors and create their own "brand" of effective FMA.
-Cinco Estilos is the amalgam of what works on the urban battlefield, derived from a variety of martial ideologies from traditional systems of FMA.
-As are the base styles of our system were developed in an America, and our Founder and Chief Instructor, Guro Gerry Valido is a Filipino-American himself, we propagate the Filipino-American Martial Arts.
+Malayang Lima FMA is the amalgam of what works on the urban battlefield, derived from a variety of traditional systems of FMA and various martial ideologies.

-Cinco Estilos (Spanish for '5 Styles') denotes that there are 5 main styles of combat methodology that comprise our system.
-We pay homage to the tradition from which they came, but we are not bound to tradition and instead choose to PROGRESS in our mindset, and training focus.
+We respect the martial traditions from which our system came, but we are not bound to tradition and instead choose to be PROGRESSIVE in our mindset, and training focus.
 We do not focus on the jungle warfare, or battlefield application of our movements.
 Our "battlefield" is the urban landscape where we live, work, and play.
 The teaching methods have been "urbanized," so to speak, and are trained and drilled with a modern day, real world approach.
 The 5 main styles are our core, but there are various "ghost" styles which we employ as well.
 These "ghost" styles are termed as such because they are supplementary styles that are employed, or appear when needed--then disappear.

 Please click on a video to see an example of each style: